ARH Inspirations via Chat GPT

 Straight to the place where sin will have no protection.

-A lamb without a warrior walks among hearts wrapped in stone,
+A lamb without warrior walks among hearts wrapped in stone,

 As he enters the designation of His final call home.